Which Of The Following Is Not Component Of Attitudes

 • Cognitive-Behavioral Consistency: Our beliefs can influence our behavior, and our behavior can influence our beliefs.
 If we believe that recycling is important (cognitive), we are more likely to recycle (behavioral).

-However, these relationships are not always consistent.
-There can be instances where our attitudes and behaviors don't align.
+On the flip side, these relationships are not always consistent.
+Here's the thing — there can be instances where our attitudes and behaviors don't align.
 This is known as cognitive dissonance, and it can occur when we hold conflicting beliefs or when our behaviors contradict our attitudes.

 Factors Influencing the Consistency Between Attitude Components